Bayesian Calibration of the Intelligent Driver Model: Related Work

 \subsection{Serial Correlation Modeling}

 Regression plays a vital role in model calibration.
-In the literature, many regression models are developed heavily based on an assumption---the residuals are i.i.d. random variables.
-However, time series are successive observations with serial correlations, which violates this i.i.d. assumption.
-For instance, the i.i.d. assumption in the least squares regression methods was challenged by Durbin and Watson \cite{durbin1950testing}, in which they tested the errors for independence.
-Here, we argue that the calibration methods based on i.i.d. assumption would result in biased parameter identification.
-Generally, as mentioned in \cite{kennedy2001bayesian}, the observations are usually regarded as the \emph{true process} with an i.i.d. \emph{observation error}; while in calibration methods, observations are modeled as the combination of a \emph{calibrated model} and an independent \emph{model inadequacy function} with an i.i.d. \emph{observation error}.
-In calibrations involving time series data, the \emph{model inadequacy function} is mainly used to capture the serial correlations.
+In the literature, many regression models are developed heavily based on an assumption---the errors are \textit{i.i.d.} random variables.
+However, due to the omission of relative covariates and model misspecification, we often see autocorrelated errors when estimating regression models on time series data.
+In this case, assuming the errors to be \textit{i.i.d.} will lead to suboptimal parameter identification.
+Generally, as mentioned in \cite{kennedy2001bayesian}, the observations are usually regarded as the {true process} with an \textit{i.i.d.} {observation error}; while in calibration methods, observations are modeled as the combination of a {calibrated model} and an independent {model inadequacy function} with an \textit{i.i.d.} {observation error}.
+In calibrations involving time series data, the \textit{model inadequacy function} is mainly used to capture the autocorrelations.